Nayhee/Nayhee/README.md

 Software Developer at Vanderbilt University
 ----------------------------------------

 I'm current building the Multi-Task Unified Suite for Experiments (M-USE), an integrated set of hardware and software tools for the design and control of behavioral neuroscience experiments, utilizing C# and the Unity 3D engine.
-I also build the individual tasks (video games) played by Non-Human Primates (NHP).
+In addition to the development of the Suite, I also build the individual tasks (cognitive video games) played by Non-Human Primates (NHP).

 https://github.com/Multitask-Unified-Suite-for-Expts/M-USE